titov-vv/jal/docs/README.md

     2. profit/loss report for investments accounts
     3. closed deals report
 - stock quotes updates for US (Yahoo), EU (Euronext) and RU (MOEX) exchanges traded stocks
-- securities transactions import from Quik HTML-reports for russian brokers and from Interactive Brokers flex-queries
+- securities transactions import from Quik HTML-reports for russian brokers (KIT-Finance, Uralsib Broker) and from Interactive Brokers flex-queries
 - tax report preparation for foreign investments according to Russian Tax Law
 - *experimental* download russian electronic slips from russian tax authority:
     1. QR code may be scanned from camera, clipboard image or image file on disk